 Based on the data collected in the two classes, I found that when teaching introductory tap skills to middle-school students, proficiency and engagement levels will be higher in groups in which students can learn skills more efficiently and exert more efforts with peers during practice sessions as compared to learning by practicing independently.
 However, it is important to note that as suggested by the remarks of two students in Group B, students’ individual learning preferences should be utilized as much as possible when teaching tap skills.
 The finding from this project will be utilized in my future teaching of introductory tap skills and will be shared with other dance teachers, and educators in general, through dissemination of the project report as a part of the knowledge base of Social Publishers Foundation.
 Project Learning Media presents a video clip of a tap-dance rehearsal.

 To cite this work, please use the following reference:

-Spence, M. (2017).
+Spence, M. (2017, November 19).
 Comparing Effects of Two Different Tap Instructional Strategies on Students’ Tap Skills.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/lmsvef-grantee-research-outcome-comparing-the-effects-of-two-different-tap-instructional-strategies/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/lmsvef-grantee-research-outcome-comparing-the-effects-of-two-different-tap-instructional-strategies/